Early Detection Saves Lives

 The odds of successful treatment greatly improve when cancer is diagnosed at its earliest stage.
 Our compassionate cancer team, including board-certified oncologists and oncology surgeons, will explain all your options, listen closely to your needs, and answer your questions before putting a tailored treatment plan into action.

-Catholic Health's preventive cancer screenings are offered at Catholic Health Cancer Institutes across Long Island.
-Talk to your physician to determine when, and how often, you should schedule cancer screenings.
+Catholic Health's preventive cancer screenings are offered at locations across Long Island, including physician practices, hospitals and Catholic Health Cancer Institutes.
+Talk to your physician to determine when, and how often, you should schedule your screenings.

 Catholic Health's advanced breast imaging options help detect breast cancer in its earliest stages when it is most treatable.